Upgrade PPM - PostgreSQL (Beta)

 sh kUpgrade.sh command to upgrade PPM with a PostgreSQL database.
 This topic provides detailed steps to upgrade PPM with a PostgreSQL database to the latest version.

-Note: This feature is available in PPM 10.0.1 and later versions.
-It is a Beta feature, not field-tested enough.
+Note: This is a Beta feature, not field-tested enough.
 Do not use it in production environment.

 To upgrade PPM with a PostgreSQL database: